Corporate Law

 Connected with this, there is no need to obtain the consent of the target company’s customers to have their contracts transferred to the buyer.
 That said, if the target has entered into contracts containing clauses that allow for the other side to terminate if there is a “change of control” in the target then the risk of those contracts being terminated following completion of the transaction must be taken into account.

-Share purchases do though need the consent of the shareholders of the target company to be effected while asset purchases only need the consent of the directors so for some deals an asset purchase may be easier to transact.
+Share purchases do though need the consent of the shareholders of the target company to be affected while asset purchases only need the consent of the directors so for some deals an asset purchase may be easier to transact.
 For smaller companies, though, the shareholders and directors tend to be the same so only needing director consent isn’t an advantage.

 Tax